engineer

 MOTORS

 My favourite type of motor is a car windscreen wiper motor.
 DC motors have a particularly high starting torque, which makes them perfect for driving crap mechanisms that have a lot of friction.
-Wiper motors are powerful (up to 30kg cm), can run at a variety of speeds, from 5-80rpm, according to the voltage used (from 3-12) volts, quiet, and relatively cheap (free from the scrapyard, about £60 new), and relatively safe being low voltage and not usually powerful enough to cause serious injury.
+Wiper motors are powerful (up to 30kg cm), can run at a variety of speeds, from 5-180rpm, according to the voltage used (from 3-12) volts, quiet, and relatively cheap (free from the scrapyard, about £100 new), and relatively safe being low voltage and not usually powerful enough to cause serious injury.
+I buy 24v ones direct from Bosch.
+They sell ones with a proper shaft rather than the taper and screw usually found on car wiper motors and the 24v allows an even greater range of speeds.

 wiper motor.jpg (4662 bytes)